WorkTime – monitoring software

 Video surveillance: In New York, Employers are allowed to install video surveillance in the workplace (private employers are even allowed to do this without notifying employees).
 However, restrooms, locker rooms, and changing rooms must be avoided, and videos must not include audio.

 Phone monitoring or recording: New York wiretapping laws prohibit eavesdropping on any conversation without the consent of at least one party. (one-party consent laws)

 Passwords/ Usernames: New York State law prohibits employers from requiring employees to disclose usernames or passwords to their social media accounts.
 The New York State Privacy Protection and Internet Safety Act determines when and how online personal and private information can be destroyed and establishes responsibilities and enforcement.

-Workstations/ company devices: Employers are allowed to monitor workstations and company-owned devices as long as there are legitimate reasons behind the employee monitoring.
+Workstations/ company devices: Employers are allowed to monitor workstations and company-owned devices as long as there are legitimate reasons behind the monitoring.

 Monitor non-invasive with WorkTime!

 The information provided in this article is for general understanding only and not to be used as legal advice.
 To receive professional legal advice, please consult your lawyer.